Anomalous current fluctuations from Euler hydrodynamics: Abstract

 \section{Abstract}

 We consider the hydrodynamic origin of anomalous current fluctuations in a family of stochastic charged cellular automata.
-Using ballistic macroscopic fluctuation theory, we study both typical and large fluctuations of the charge current and reproduce microscopic results which are available for the deterministic single-file limit of the models.
-Our results indicate that in general initial fluctuations propagated by Euler equations fully characterize both scales of anomalous fluctuations.
-For stochastic dynamics, we find an additional contribution to typical fluctuations and conjecture the functional form of the probability typical distribution, which we confirm by numerical simulations.
+Using ballistic macroscopic fluctuation theory, we study both large and typical fluctuations of the charge current and reproduce microscopic results available for the deterministic single-file limit of the models.
+Our results indicate that in general initial fluctuations propagated by Euler equations fully characterize anomalous fluctuations on both scales.
+In the stochastic case, we find an additional contribution to typical fluctuations and conjecture the functional form of the typical probability distribution, which agrees with numerical simulations.